clarisli/CarND-Kidnapped-Vehicle-Project/README.md

 I did this in lines 99 to 123 of the function `dataAssociation()` in`particle_filter.cpp`.

 #### 4. Update Weights
-Finally, I used information uptained from previous steps to calculate the weight value of the particle.
+Finally, I used information obtained from previous steps to calculate the weight value of the particle.
 The particle's final weight is the product of each measurement's Multivariate-Gaussian probability density:

 ![alt text][image5]